guitarpicva/PicoAPRSTracker/CONFIGURATION.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!
 IMPORTANT !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-Please be extra careful how the string is created and  note that ALL fields are required!
+Please be extra careful how the string is created and  note that ALL six (6) fields are required!

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!
 IMPORTANT !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!